 Your HUD inspection checklist will include a section for your living space and how many square feet are actually present.
 This can help to determine whether the home will meet HUD standards or not.

 Windows should all be fully operable without missing panes.
-These can be used as a secondary means of escape in the event of an emergency, so windows that are painted shut or can’t be opened might not pass a HUD inspection.
+These are secondary means of escape in the event of an emergency, so windows that do not open might not pass a HUD inspection.

 In general, the HUD home inspection checklist includes a lot of details that ensure your long-term safety with the purchase of this property.
-They might examine the walls, ceilings, floors, and more to determine if there are any immediate and absolutely necessary repairs that can be identified during the walkthrough.
+They might examine the walls, ceilings, floors, and more.
+They determine if there need be any immediate and necessary repairs.

 If you want more information on the specific items listed on the HUD inspection checklist, you can obtain a blank copy of the form directly from the HUD Inspection Form 52580 A here.